-- Roughly half of the caregivers who participated in RELP also participated in the remote parent support program (ASF). - During the 11 weeks of implementation, caregivers met for an additional session each week, for a total of 11 sessions.
-Only 8 of the 11 sessions were considered mandatory. - Each session ran for 25-30 minutes. - Facilitators shared Sesame Workshop and IRC-designed multimedia with caregivers between sessions.
-The ECD content focused on responsive relationships, early learning, and safety and security.
-This content was shared via WhatsApp and included 1 poster and 15 videos.
+- Roughly half of the caregivers who participated in RELP also participated in the remote parent support program (ASF). - During the 11 weeks of RELP implementation, caregivers met for one additional WhatsApp group audio call session each week, for a total of up to 11 sessions.
+Only 8 of the 11 sessions were mandatory. - Each session ran for 25-30 minutes. - ASF focused on responsive relationships, early learning, and safety and security. - To complement calls, facilitators shared Sesame Workshop and IRC-designed caregiver-focused multimedia content between sessions via WhatsApp.
+This content included 1 poster and 15 videos.